icgc-argo/argo-docs/docs/data-access/daco/daco-faq.md

 6. **What is a lay summary?**

    A lay summary describes your research project using lay language for the general public.
 It should describe the objectives and methodology of your research project as well as how the controlled data you wish to access from the ICGC will be used.
 Please ensure to mention **ICGC Controlled Data** in your lay summary.
+Once approved, your lay summary will be posted here on the [ICGC ARGO website](https://www.icgc-argo.org/page/139/controlled-data-users).

 7. **How can I add/remove Collaborators from my approved application?**